wongjn/Tobi/README.md

 tobi.open(2)  // Opens the lightbox on image 3 (first is 0)
-tobi.next()   // Shows the next image in the lightbox tobi.prev()   // Shows the previous image in the lightbox tobi.close()  // Close the lightbox
+tobi.next()   // Shows the next image in the lightbox tobi.prev()   // Shows the previous image in the lightbox tobi.close()  // Closes the lightbox

 // Adds an element dynamically var newElement = document.querySelector('.new-image')
 tobi.add(newElement)
 ```

+## Browser support

+Tobi has been tested in the following browsers (all the latest versions):

+- Firefox
+- Firefox on Android
+- Chrome
+- Chrome on Android
+- Safari
+- Internet Explorer
+- Edge

 ## Missing stuff